verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] You said that with conviction.
 - [ ] Main kahi bhi jau.
 Machhar mujhe hi kaat te hai
 - [ ] Ya toh laakho mein ya toh salakhon mein
+- [ ] Why do you ask?
+- [ ] I'm surprised you feel confident asking such a personal question